 LGE‘s obligation to provide SVHC information is only applicable if a substance included on the candidate list is present in an article in a concentration above 0.1% weight by weight(w/w), as per REACH.
 The SVHC "candidate list" can be updated at any time i.e. it is a "living list".
 As soon as a SVHC appears on the "candidate list", suppliers of articles containing the SVHC must forward information on the listed SVHC contained in the article (above a concentration of 0.1% (w/w) to article recipients.
 An updated version of the “candidate list” can be found in the ECHA website: http://echa.europa.eu

-According to current information collected throughout the supply chain, most of our products and packaging do not contain SVHC included in the candidate list above a concentration of 0.1 wt%, with the exception of a limited number of articles (mainly EPS packaging, cables and ceramic wool) that may contain DEHP, HBCDD, or Aluminosilicate RCF.
+According to current information collected throughout the supply chain, most of our products and packaging do not contain SVHC included in the candidate list above a concentration of 0.1 wt%, with the exception of a limited number of articles (mainly EPS packaging, cables, ceramic wool and PCB Assembly) that may contain DEHP, HBCDD, Aluminosilicate RCF or TXP.
 Where technically and economically feasible, LGE will strive for the phase-out of these substances.